 A new knob to control and create higher harmonics in solids

-Scientists at the Center for Free-Electron Laser Science (CFEL)* gain new insights into controlling the generation of high-order harmonics
+Scientists gain new insights into the generation of high-order harmonics

 The generation of high-order harmonics in gases is nowadays routinely used in many different areas of sciences, ranging from physics, to chemistry and biology.
 This strong-field phenomenon consists in converting many low-energy photons coming from a very strong laser, to fewer photons with a higher energy.
 Despite the growing interest in this phenomenon in solids, the mechanism behind the conversion of light is still under debate for solid materials.

 Scientists from the CFEL in Hamburg used state-of-the-art theoretical simulation tools to advance the fundamental understanding of this phenomenon in solids.
 Their work is published in Nature Communications.

 When atoms and molecules interact with strong laser pulses, they emit high-order harmonics of the fundamental driving laser field.
 The high-harmonic generation (HHG) in gases is regularly used nowadays to produce isolated attosecond pulses and coherent radiation ranging from visible to soft x-rays.
 Because of a higher electronic density, solids are one promising route towards compact, brighter HHG sources.
 However, their use is currently hampered by the lack of a microscopic understanding of the mechanism leading to HHG from solids.

 The research team showed that, by using elliptically polarized driving light, it is possible to unravel the complex interplay between the two mechanisms responsible for HHG in solids.
 By means of extensive first-principles simulations they have shown how these two mechanisms are strongly and differently affected by the ellipticity of the driving laser field.